Brief 01

 Do you offer virtual treatment?

 Yes.
-All program levels are available via telehealth, and we offer hybrid options that combine in-person and virtual sessions.
+Virtual options may be available — [telehealth details TBD], and we offer hybrid options that combine in-person and virtual sessions.
 This flexibility ensures treatment works around your schedule and situation.

 Brief 07